-Yes – you can re-mortgage to pay off Help to Buy Equity Loan lending.
+You can re-mortgage to pay off your Help to Buy Equity Loan

 You can buy back half the equity loan, or all of the equity loan, and you can do it with a standard mortgage product.